< Back

 The melancholy young man is luxuriously dressed in a gold-threaded grey tunic with quilted silk sleeves and a gown lined with lynx fur.
 His plumed hat has a badge with the Greek inscription: ‘Alas/Oh, I desire/yearn too much’.
 His head-resting-on-hand pose may have been suggested by Dürer's famous 1514 engraving of Melancolia.
 His elbow rests on pink tasselled cushions, and the objects on the table include antique coins, a bronze lamp in the shape of a foot and a pair of leather gloves.

 The sitter was traditionally identified as Conte Sciarra Martinengo Cesaresco, who was exiled from Brescia after killing a man to avenge his father and died in France fighting the Huguenots.
 However, a seventeenth-century inventory describes the subject as ‘Co.
 Fortunato Martinengo’.
 Fortunato Martinengo Cesaresco was born into the Brescian noble family in 1512, one of the many children of Conte Cesare II and Ippolita Gambara.
-In 1542, at the age of thirty, he married Livia d'Arco, and It has been plausibly suggested that the portrait commemorates their betrothal.
+It has been suggested that the portrait could have been painted before he embarked on a pilgrimage to the Holy Land in 1541.
+A year later, in 1542, at the age of thirty, Fortunato married Livia d'Arco, and It has been alternatively suggested that the portrait commemorates their betrothal.
 Livia was the daughter of Nicolò d'Arco, a celebrated Latin poet at the Gonzaga court in Mantua.
 Like his father-in-law, Conte Fortunato was a poet.
 He founded a literary society (Accademia dei Dubbiosi) and was in friendly contact with Sperone Speroni, Pietro Aretino and many other leading figures in the Venetian cultural world.

 The superb, well-preserved portrait was sold by Contessa Marzia Martinengo in 1843 to the Napoleonic general Conte Teodoro Lechi.
 After Lechi was exiled from Brescia in 1848, he sold it to a Charles Henfrey, a railway entrepreneur, from whom it was bought by the National Gallery in 1858 for £360.
 The handsome 'Sansovino' frame is not original but was fitted to the portrait in the early 1960s.